coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       * - ``reference``
         - qualified identifier
-        - a global reference of term
+        - a global reference or a variable
+        -

+      * - ``evaluable_ref``
+        - smart qualified identifier
+        - an unfoldable global reference
         - unfold

       * - ``constr``